annkissam/rummage_ecto/doc_readme.md

 **Please refer for `CHANGELOG` for version specific changes**

-`Rummage.Ecto` is a framework that can be used to alter `Ecto` queries with Search, Sort and Paginate operations.
+`Rummage.Ecto` is a light weight, but powerful framework that can be used to alter `Ecto` queries with Search, Sort and Paginate operations.

 It accomplishes the above operations by using `Hooks`, which are modules that implement `Rumamge.Ecto.Hook` behavior.
 Each operation: `Search`, `Sort` and `Paginate` have their hooks defined in `Rummage`.
 By doing this, `Rummage` is completely